Customs & Immigration

 Unfortunately, there are no exceptions to current passport requirements for emergencies.
 You simply cannot fly into the United States without a passport.
 You will need to contact the nearest US consulate for assistance.

-Having said that, the US Department of State’s Visa Waiver Program permits visa-less entry into the United States for citizens of 36 countries, subject to certain requirements.
+The US Department of State’s Visa Waiver Program permits visa-less entry into the United States for citizens of 36 countries, subject to certain requirements.
 The most important of these is that citizens of Visa Waiver Program countries apply for and receive authorization to enter the United States through the Electronic System for Travel Authorization, or ESTA.

 The Electronic System for Travel Authorization (ESTA) is the system by which citizens from Visa Waiver Program countries can lawfully enter the United States without a visa.
 Application for entry through ESTA is easy and free of charge.
 It can be completed as long as two years or as soon as a couple hours prior to travel, through it is recommended to apply at least 72 hours prior to travel.
 ESTA is not required of or available to US or Canadian citizens, citizens of countries that are not in the Visa Waiver Program, or citizens of any country who are traveling on a visa.
 For complete ESTA details, click here.